 Finance contracts were considered too risky for banks to own.
-Thus, finance companies came into being to purchase installment contracts from originating retailers, borrowing funds from banks for some of their needs, financing the balance with long term senior and (later) subordinated debt, preferred stock, and common equity.
-The employment of leverage with preferred stock and longer term debt financing, the ability to tap the lower cost commercial paper market for some short term borrowings, along with relatively high interest rates on contract purchase prices, efficient operations, sound underwriting guidelines, and presuming well managed credit losses, resulted in relatively high returns on equity capital.
+Thus, finance companies came into being to purchase installment contracts from originating retailers, borrowing funds from banks for some of their needs, financing the balance with long-term senior and (later) subordinated debt, preferred stock, and common equity.
+The employment of leverage with preferred stock and longer-term debt financing, the ability to tap the lower cost commercial paper market for some short-term borrowings, along with relatively high interest rates on contract purchase prices, efficient operations, sound underwriting guidelines, and, presumably, well-managed credit losses, resulted in relatively high returns on equity capital.

-An early company in the consumer time sales contract business on a national basis was the Commercial Investment Trust Corporation (“CIT”), a New York based company founded in St. Louis in 1908.
-Becker had a leading underwriting relationship with CIT over a number of large financings starting in April, 1925.
+An early company in the consumer-installment sales contract business on a national basis was the Commercial Investment Trust Corporation (“CIT”), a New York based company founded in St. Louis in 1908.
+Becker had a leading underwriting relationship with CIT over a number of large financings starting in April 1925.
 CIT’s website provides an interesting story about its founding:

-General Motors Acceptance Company, an early “captive finance company,” was not organized until in 1919 and in its first five years, according to the New York Times, financed in that period the purchase of over 700,000 cars, and began to finance GM dealer inventories as well as consumer purchases.
+General Motors Acceptance Company, an early “captive finance company,” was not organized until 1919 and in its first five years, according to the New York Times, financed in that period the purchase of over 700,000 cars and began to finance GM dealer inventories as well as consumer purchases.

-The 2008 decline and debacle in the American securities markets were broadly attributed to the unsound practices being followed in creating and marketing bonds collateralized by mortgages - so called “mortgage backed securities” or “collateralized debt obligations (“CDOs”)”.
+The 2008 decline and debacle in the American securities markets was broadly attributed to the unsound practices being followed in creating and marketing bonds collateralized by mortgages - so called “mortgage-backed securities” or “collateralized debt obligations (“CDOs”)."
 In many cases, the mortgages involved no down payment by the property purchaser and widespread, loosely administered, if not bogus, documentation.
-In the end, there was not any well based criticism of the basic concepts of monetizing mortgage contracts and linking the bond market to the mortgage market - there was just extensive corruption of a basically good idea.
-The origination of mortgage backed securities was generally attributed to Lewis Ranieri and associates at Salomon Brothers in the 1980 decade - and very intimately involved FNMA(Fannie Mae).
+In the end, there was not any well-based criticism of the basic concepts of monetizing mortgage contracts and linking the bond market to the mortgage market - there was just extensive corruption of a basically good idea.
+The origination of mortgage-backed securities was generally attributed to Lewis Ranieri and associates at Salomon Brothers in the 1980 decade - and it very intimately involved FNMA (Fannie Mae).

 Pools and Investment Trusts